PhilKes/ML-BCI/README.md

 ### batch_training.py
 * Can be used for Batchruns of Training Runs
 * Creates .csv and .txt files containing Results of Training Batchruns

+### neural_responses_training.py
+* Can be used to analyze influence of different Frequency bands
+* Test neural responses in different time slices

 #### bench_all_confs.py
 * Runs _main.py_ with all possible Configurations in benchmark mode (/w TRT (fp16/32))